mailutim/MSIP-03/README.md

  - [Authors Info](#Authors-Info)
  ## Description
  <p>This is a simple quiz app using HTML CSS and Javascript</p>

 [Go Back to the top](#Quizzle)

 ## Features
 As a user of the application,you will be able to :
 1. Register through a form
 2. Login

 [Go Back to the top](#Quizzle)

  ###  Requirements
- * Access to  a computer or any other garget
+ * Access to  a computer or any other gadget
  * Access to internet
  ### Installation Process
  ****